Salome Alexandra: Consort

 During the reign of Alexander, who (according to the historian Josephus) apparently married her shortly after his accession, Alexandra seemed to have wielded only slight political influence, as evidenced by the hostile attitude of the king to the Pharisees.

+Josephus does not explicitly state Alexandra held any political authority before her reign.
+However, a passage about the Herodian dynasty in Antiquities of the Jews, where Josephus describes Antipas, the grandfather of Herod the Great, gaining political power when "King Alexander and his wife (= Alexandra) made him general of all Idumaea", suggests that Alexandra had some sort of power in Judea even before she inherited the kingdom.

 Political ability

 The frequent visits to the palace of the chief of the Pharisaic party, Simeon ben Shetach, who was said to be the queen's brother, must have occurred in the early years of Alexander's reign, before Alexander had openly broken with the Pharisees.
 Alexandra does not seem to have been able to prevent the persecution of that sect by her husband.

 According to archaeologist Kenneth Atkinson, "There are also some passages in the Talmud that say, during her husband's reign, that she protected Pharisees and hid Pharisees from his wrath."
 Nevertheless, the married life of the royal pair seems to have ended cordially; on his deathbed Alexander entrusted the government, not to his sons, but to his wife, with the advice to make peace with the Pharisees.

 Salome Alexandra's next concern was to open negotiations with the leaders of the Pharisees, whose places of concealment she knew.
-Having been given assurances as to her future policy, they declared themselves ready to give Alexander's remains the obsequies due to a monarch.
-By this step she avoided any public affront to the dead king, which, owing to the embitterment of the people, would certainly have found expression at the interment.
-This might have been attended with dangerous results for the Hasmonean dynasty.
+Having been given assurances as to her future policy, they declared themselves ready to give Alexander's remains the honors due to a monarch.
+In so doing, she avoided any public affront to the dead king, which — owing to the embitterment of the people — would certainly have found expression at the interment.